 Is there any food that isn’t good when drenched in garlic butter?
 It’s the easiest, most fool-proof way to make something insanely delish.
 So, because it’s the week after Thanksgiving and I don’t feel like spending a lot of time in the kitchen, I whipped up these quick Garlic Butter Baked Chicken Thighs.
 They only require about five minutes of prep, about 30 minutes in the oven, and then they’re ready to eat!

 First things first, you’ll have a lot of delicious lemony garlic butter in the bottom of your baking dish, so you definitely want to serve this chicken with something to soak it up, or spoon it over.
 Today I served mine with Rosemary Roasted Potatoes and some simple steamed green beans, both of which benefited from a generous drizzle.
 Garlic Herb Mashed Potatoes would also be awesome, as would some Homemade No Knead Bread, or even just a bed of rice.
+Are you a garlic lover?
+Double up and serve Homemade Garlic Bread on the side!

 Can You Make This With Chicken Breast?